JakeCooper/OnePlusTwoBot/README.md

 2. Install pip if it is not all done
 3. Install request package -> pip install requests
 4. run it

+### EmailParser
+Parses emails and curls the confirmation link automatically.

+1. Run EmailParser.py
+2. Enter your email
+3. Enter your password.